riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 ---
 layout:     post
-title:      Meteor client integration testing with Velocity and Jasmine - part 2
+title:      Meteor Testing with Velocity and Jasmine - part 2
-summary: In this two part post we'll examine client integration testing with Velocity and Jasmine.
-We'll look at how to create fixture and test data, how to handle authenticating user's for our tests and of course how to go about running and creating the tests themselves.
+summary: In this two part post we'll look at client integration testing with Velocity and Jasmine, with a little Jasmine server testing thrown in.
+In addition to creating and running tests with Velocity and Jasmine, we'll look at how to create fixture and test data; how to handle authenticating user's for our tests; and briefly cover Jasmine spies.
 ---
 In this post we'll be continuing right from where we left off with <a href="/meteor-client-integration-testing-with-velocity-and-jasmine-part-1/index.html" target="_blank">part 1</a>.
 We have a good chunk of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> implemented along with associated tests.
 Part 2 will complete that work and deal with handling users and authentication within our tests.